Frequently Asked Questions

 ES futures options use approximately $1000 or maximum defined risk per butterfly.
 SPAN margin is typically about 1/3rd of the RegT margin, or maximum risk for a position.
 If the market moves against the position, SPAN margin will increase.
 This is why Tom uses the maximum defined risk to setup his trades so the margin required will never exceed the margin available if the market drops.

 How much should I expect to make?

 The Road Trip Trade (RTT) (and other butterflies) are Forest Gump "Life is like a box of chocolates" trades.
-Your yields will normally vary from 5% to 15% on the maximum margin used during a trade's like with occasional small losses.
+Your yields will normally vary from 2% to 15% on the maximum margin used during a trade's like with occasional small losses.
 Dan's highest was 22%, and it is theoretically possible to make even more if the trade finishes in the "sweet spot".
 Because we have multiple trades open at the same time, the yield on the entire account is lower than the yield on any individual trade.
 In grinding up bull markets, yields are the lowest, but still positive.
 Tom uses long calls in a bull market to enhance returns on the ES positions.

 Can I get filled at your trade alert filled prices?

-Some traders will get the same fills we do.
+Some traders will get the same fills we do or even better.
 Others may not.

 Here is our sequence for selecting the trade.
 First, we experiment with two to four combinations of strikes which we think would have excellent returns with manageable risk.
 Then, we watch the mid prices of these possible trades and how the prices move with the market.
 Then, we select the one we think is the best (and with a reasonable price) and send a "working order" alert.
 If the order is filled, we copy and paste the fill and send it as an alert as soon as we can.
 This is usually within 5 minutes of the fill.